siv2r/bip-frost-signing/README.md

 However, if _PartialSigVerify_ succeeds for all partial signatures then _PartialSigAgg_ will return a valid Schnorr signature.

-### Tweaking the Group Public Key
+### Tweaking the Threshold Public Key

-The group public key can be _tweaked_, which modifies the key as defined in the [Tweaking Definition](./README.md#tweaking-definition) subsection.
+The threshold public key can be _tweaked_, which modifies the key as defined in the [Tweaking Definition](./README.md#tweaking-definition) subsection.
 In order to apply a tweak, the Tweak Context output by _TweakCtxInit_ is provided to the _ApplyTweak_ algorithm with the _is_xonly_t_ argument set to false for plain tweaking and true for X-only tweaking.
-The resulting Tweak Context can be used to apply another tweak with _ApplyTweak_ or obtain the group public key with _GetXonlyPubkey_ or _GetPlainPubkey_.
+The resulting Tweak Context can be used to apply another tweak with _ApplyTweak_ or obtain the threshold public key with _GetXonlyPubkey_ or _GetPlainPubkey_.

 The purpose of supporting tweaking is to ensure compatibility with existing uses of tweaking, i.e., that the result of signing is a valid signature for the tweaked public key.
 The FROST signing algorithms take arbitrary tweaks as input but accepting arbitrary tweaks may negatively affect the security of the scheme.[^arbitrary-tweaks]